 Always make sure you are consistent in your training approach.
 Try to use the same hand signal or work when teaching your dog basic cues.
 It’s also essential to reinforce the behaviors you desire regularly.
 So, if your dog wants to go to the bathroom, always stop what you are doing, let them out, and immediately reward them for going outside.

 Like young children, puppies are still learning and growing.
 And, they will make lots of mistakes and may sometimes not understand what you want them to do.
 Therefore, try to exercise as much patience as possible.
 Also, remember, puppies learn differently.
 So, stick with the training and don’t get too frustrated whenever your dog fails to recall a particular command.

 Training your dog as early as possible allows them to enter adolescence with all the skills needed to become responsible adults.
 It also sets the stage for you to strengthen and solidify their skills in different settings ensuring they don’t get distracted in public places like dog parks.
-But, if you ever require help training your dog, Ridgeside K9 Ohio is here to help.
+But, if you ever require help training your dog, Ridgeside K9 Ohio is here to help with our Canton board and train service.
 You can visit our website for more information: https://www.ridgesidek9ohio.com/

 Ridgeside K9 Ohio,

 3110 Whipple Ave NW Suite 5 Canton Ohio 44718,